mchara01/WiFi_location_prediction/README.md

 Once the script is executed, it will develop a Decision Tree, based on the full clean dataset, which will then plot using recursion. <br>
 The first section of evaluation, will evaluate the algorithm via a 10-fold cross-validation. <br>
-The second part of the script will perform nested 10-fold cross-validation to tune and evaluate pruned versions of the trees.
+The second part of the script will perform nested 10-fold cross-validation to evaluate pruned versions of the trees.

 ## Report
 The report thoroughly describes all of the evaluation metrics done on the un-pruned and pruned tree via cross-validation and nested cross-validation respectively.